spencerhcheng/holberton-system_engineering-devops/w3/d3/lecture_notes.md

 ```

 Notice that I am returning an anonymous function.
 It has access to the `num` that
-belonged to the scope of the outer function.
+belonged to the scope of the outer function `createAdder`.
 Higher-order functions allow you to
 dynamically create functions that behave differently based on some input.

 ## Synchronous vs Asynchronous

 Javascript, and many other languages, evaluate code in a single thread.
-Single-threaded programming languages can only evaluate one thing at a time. _Synchronous_ code is run in the order it is written (although to evaluate functions the program it may jump all over the space of the program) and **blocks the thread** from running anything else.
+Single-threaded programming languages can only evaluate one thing at a time. **Synchronous** code is run in the order it is written (although to evaluate functions the program may jump all over the space of the program) and *blocks the thread* from running anything else.
 Let's see an example of this:

 ```javascript
 function foo(){